husa/timer.js/readme.md

 ## TODO

-add support for high-performance measuring, something like measureStart() and measureStop() that returns elapsed time in ms between start and stop
+- add support for high-performance measuring, something like measureStart() and measureStop() that returns elapsed time in ms between start and stop
+- add .option() fuction to define multiple options as an objects
+- reword extendinding functionality for defaultOptions